I chose to study medicine because I wanted to help people.

 I am Board Certified by the American Board of Family Medicine, the American Osteopathic Board of Neuromusculoskeletal Medicine & OMM (also known as osteopathic manipulative treatment “OMT”), as well as the American Board of Medical Acupuncture.

 With limited staff (just me to start) and part time hours, I am utilizing modern technology (phone calls, emails and texts) to help with scheduling and to communicate with patients and colleagues.
-I’m accepting limited insurance at this time.
+NEW: I anticipate taking most insurances by November, 2019

 My goal is to “keep it simple” so that I can focus time on taking care of patients.

 I’m not currently accepting primary care patients, but will work with your primary care provider/specialist team and other caregivers to help you.